beckler/ahoy/README.md

 ## Status

-**THIS SOFTWARE SHOULD BE CONSIDERED ALPHA, AND AS SUCH IS POSSIBLY UNSTABLE.**
+**THIS SOFTWARE SHOULD BE CONSIDERED BETA, AND AS SUCH IS POSSIBLY UNSTABLE.**

 If you're concerned, or believe you may have bricked your device, please read the section: [Device Recovery](#device-recovery)